Exploring France on two wheels: How to take your bike on TGV trains

 For those who might not have a bike box and just want to get from A to B, you will need to make sure your bike is covered in some way.
 This could be as simple as a large plastic bag or you could purchase a lightweight bike bag designed for this purpose.

 Taking your bike on a TGV fully assembled

-If you do plan to utilize this method our advice would be to book as far in advance as possible.
-Based on the trains we have been on there are only 4 bike spaces available on each TGV and they will book out quickly, especially in the summer months.
+If you do plan to utilize this method my advice would be to book as far in advance as possible.
+Based on the trains I have been on there are only 4 bike spaces available on each TGV and they will book out quickly, especially in the summer months.
 The bike spaces are only available in second-class carriages.

 The last thing to be aware of is that this service on TGVs may not be available on all routes.
-The easiest way to check is to head to the SNCF connect website and enter your start and end destinations and add a bike or bikes to the search.
+The easiest way to check is to head to the SNCF Connect website and enter your start and end destinations and add a bike or multiple bikes to the search.
 The search results will show which services offer bike spaces.
-If the TGV does not offer a bike space, or the bike spaces are full you can consider Intercite trains or TER trains.
+If the TGV does not offer a bike space or the bike spaces are full you can consider Intercite trains or TER trains.

 You might also like

 We have a few other articles about taking your bike on a French train that you might like to have a look at.
 The first is our 11 helpful tips about taking a bike on a French Train, the second is What you need to know about taking your bike on French trains and finally Taking a bike on TER trains made easy.
 The first article explains some of the things we have learned over the years of travelling with our bikes on French trains, the second explains the French rail network and the different services offered, and the last one explains how to take your bike on a TER service.